 We also sell two dimmable LED drivers in 25w and 50w that can be used in conjunction with LED compatible wall dimmer switches.

-For more information on our range of drivers, please click here.
+For more information on our range of drivers, please visit our LED drivers.

 Download our PDF guide to calculating wattage for drivers.